 Can You Get Vaccinated Too Early?

 This is a common concern since flu season can last through May, and the CDC has updated its recommendations for timing this year: “For non-pregnant adults, vaccination in July and August should be avoided, even if vaccine is available during these months, unless there is concern that later vaccination might not be possible.”
 (Guidance for children and certain pregnant persons is different.)

-The CDC recommends getting vaccinated by the end of October before the season peaks.
 Keep in mind that it takes about two weeks for antibodies to develop and provide full immunity following the shot.
-It remains effective for up to one year, but the protective antibodies do decline over time.
-Don’t make the mistake of thinking that last year’s vaccination will offer adequate protection.
-The newest flu vaccine will protect against the most common viruses predicted to circulate during the upcoming season, which are often different from the viruses that were targeted in the previous year’s formula.
+Immunity remains effective for up to one year, but the protective antibodies do decline over time.

-While the flu starts out with symptoms that may sound minor, like runny nose, coughing, sore throat, fever and body aches, they usually intensify very quickly.
-Advancing age often weakens the immune system and puts seniors at greater risk for serious complications from the flu like bronchitis, pneumonia, heart problems and even sepsis.
-It’s important to understand that the flu and resulting complications can be fatal.
-Complications are more likely in seniors who have chronic conditions such as lung disease, heart disease, diabetes and neurological conditions like dementia.
+Flu symptoms like runny nose, coughing, sore throat, fever and body aches may sound minor, but they usually intensify very quickly.
+Advancing age often weakens the immune system and puts seniors at greater risk for serious complications from the flu like bronchitis, pneumonia, heart problems, secondary bacterial infections and even sepsis.
+It’s important to understand that these complications can be fatal and are more likely in seniors who have chronic medical issues, such as lung disease, heart disease, diabetes and neurological conditions like dementia.